 You’ll check to see if the documentation includes:

-If everything’s in order, you’ll approve the request and reimburse the employee from their available allowance funded by your employer contributions.
+If everything’s in order, you’ll approve the request and reimburse the employee from their available allowance.
 If not, you’ll decline it and follow the process for adverse claims decisions outlined in your plan documents.

 To be ERISA compliant, your organization must have a specific procedure for declining reimbursement requests and appeals.